Skip to content

 .build();

-const result = await agent.run('What are the AI trends?');
+const result = await agent.run({ message: 'What are the AI trends?' });

-// searchTool.handler() was called with { query: 'AI trends' }
+// searchTool.execute() was called with { query: 'AI trends' }

 // The full ReAct loop ran — mock → tool → mock → response

 Multi-turn conversations.
-Each entry in the mock array is one LLM turn.
+Each entry in the mock replies array is one LLM turn.
 The agent processes them in sequence, exactly like it would with a real provider.

-const agent = Agent.create({ provider: mock([...]) })
+const agent = Agent.create({ provider, model: 'mock' })

 .build();

-assert(turns.getCompletedCount() === 2); // Two LLM turns
+assert(llmCalls === 2); // Two LLM turns

-const pipeline = FlowChart.create()
+const pipeline = Sequence.create()

 .build();